-Wireless Network Service Set Identifier (SSID) is the name of your wireless network.
+Wireless Network Service Set Identifier (SSID) is the name of your wireless is case-sensitive.

-Name: Create a name using up to 32 characters.
-The SSID is casesensitive.
+Name: network.
+Create a name using up to 32 characters.
+The SSID interference.

-Enable Auto The Auto Channel Scan setting can be selected to allow Channel Scan: the DIR-625 to choose the channel with the least amount of interference.
+Enable Auto The Auto Channel Scan setting can be selected to allow Channel Scan: the DIR-665 to choose the channel with the least amount of